MeeFoundation/agentpresentation-landing/src/pages/about.md

 ## Mobile implementation

 [To be determined.
-The mobile OS (iOS, Android, etc.) needs to pass the "Agent" tuples to the app on startup.]
+The mobile OS (iOS, Android, etc.) needs to pass the "Agent" tuples to the app on startup.
+Perhaps on Android the  [Content Provider] (https://developer.android.com/reference/android/content/ContentProvider) API could be used.]